viper3400/NppRegExTractor/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/wey1eh49t7b6v5ko?svg=true)](https://ci.appveyor.com/project/viper3400/nppregextractor)

+## User of Notepad++ 7.5.8 and higher

+Plugin Manager and plugin system of Notepad++ has been redesigned and it seems there are some breaking changes.
+NppRegExTractor may not be usable any longer.
+See https://github.com/viper3400/NppRegExTractor/issues/5.

+ As the plugin is just a wrapper for https://github.com/viper3400/RegExTractor, please consider using the native windows app.

 ## Install plugin into Notepad++
 * Download latest version of NppRegExTractor here: https://github.com/viper3400/NppRegExTractor/releases/latest
 * Extract content of zip archive